-],

-"resources": {

-"rules": [

-{

-"id": "CA1001",

-"deprecatedIds": [

-"CA1000"

-],

-...

-},

-{

-"id": "CA1002",

-"deprecatedIds": [

-"CA1000"

-],

-...

-}

 ]

 }

-}

 There are a few things to notice:

-In resources.rules, each of the new rules is associated with its id from the previous tool version.
+In tool.driver.ruleDescriptors, each of the new rules is associated with its id from the previous tool version.

 As a result, the analysis tool can determine that the in-source suppressions still apply, even though the rule ids have changed, so it correctly marks each result with "suppresionStates": [ "suppressedInSource" ].

 Furthermore, the result management system can determine that these are the same results it saw in the previous run, so it correctly marks them with "baselineState": "existing".

+guid property

+A reportingDescriptor object MAY contain a property named guid whose value is a GUID-valued string (§3.5.3) that uniquely identifies the descriptor.

 name property

-A rule object MAY contain a property named name whose value is a message object (§3.11) containing a rule identifier that is understandable to an end user.
-If name contains implementation details that change over time, a tool author might alter a rule's name (while leaving the stable id property unchanged).
+A reportingDescriptor object MAY contain a property named name whose value is a string containing an identifier that is understandable to an end user.
+If the name of a rule contains implementation details that change over time, a tool author might alter a rule's name (while leaving the stable id property (§3.41.3) unchanged).

-NOTE 1: A rule name is suitable in contexts where a readable identifier is preferable and where the lack of stability is not a concern.
+NOTE: A rule name is suitable in contexts where a readable identifier is preferable and where the lack of stability is not a concern.

-NOTE 2: The name property is represented as a message object rather than as a string because it is intended to be understandable to an end user, so tool vendors might want to localize it.

-EXAMPLE:

-{ # A rule object

-"name": {

-"text": "SpecifyMarshalingForPInvokeStringArguments"
+EXAMPLE: "name": "SpecifyMarshalingForPInvokeStringArguments"

-}

-}

 shortDescription property

-A rule object MAY contain a property named shortDescription whose value is a message object (§3.11) that provides a concise description of the rule.
+A reportingDescriptor object MAY contain a property named shortDescription whose value is a multiformatMessageString object (§3.12) that provides a concise description of the reporting item.
 The shortDescription property SHOULD be a single sentence that is understandable when visible space is limited to a single line of text.

 EXAMPLE:

-{ # A rule object
+{ # A reportingDescriptor object

 "shortDescription": {